TheMannu/AWS-Learning-Days/Day-01/project.md

 The instance receives a public Domain Name System (DNS) name that you can use to contact the instance from the Internet.

-Next to your Web-Server, select the  check box.
+Next to your youb-Server, select the  check box.
 The Details tab displays detailed information about your instance.

  To view more information in the Details tab, drag the window divider upward.